ignacio-alonso/xlsx-stream-reader/README.md

     console.log(workSheetReader.name);

     // if we do not listen for rows we will only get end event
-    // and have infor about the sheet like row count workSheetReader.on('row', function (row) {
+    // and have info about the sheet like row count workSheetReader.on('row', function (row) {
         if (row.attributes.r == 1){
             // do something with row 1 like save as column names